Embark on a Guided Kruger National Park Safari with Mashalas Travel

 - Albasini ruins – This former trading post is located at the Phabeni Gate near Hazyview.
 Joao Albasini was a Portuguese trader who started trading in the Lowveld at Magashula’s Kraal in 1845, known today as Albasini ruins.

 To book your day tour to the Kruger Park or an overnight safari, contact Mashalas Travel today.
 Our online consultant is at your service when you visit our website and will answer any questions you might have.
-You also have the option to conveniently select a package and book a Kruger National Park tour or safari on our website.
+You also have the option to conveniently select a package and book a Guided Kruger National Park tour or safari on our website.
 Other holiday packages include Johannesburg tours and Sun City tours.

 Other Notable Rest Camps – Pretoriuskop